snegyeliczky/100Doors/README.md

 # Logical practice with TDD

-adding logical exercies under 'src' with a progress file and provide tests in TDD methode
+Adding logical exercises under 'src' in a progress.ts file and provide tests in TDD methode